-Every child needs positive support to maintain a comfortable and desirable lying posture, either in supine, side or prone.
+Every child needs positive support to maintain a comfortable and desirable lying posture, either supine, side or prone.
 Experts’ advice is to use any mattress that is mouldable and flexible.
-These essentially help to mould to the shape of your child’s body providing contoured support while adding symmetry to the posture.
+These essentially help to mould the shape of your child’s body providing contoured support while adding symmetry to the posture.
 Mattresses which have cavities allowing the parts of the body to “fall” back in the cavity are preferred.
 This is when the child’s tone reduces and the mattress requires to allow gravity to have a positive effect on an existing asymmetry that is created during sleep.

 Chest and Hip Positioning

 It is essential that the child’s chest and hips are in the right position during any of the postures the child is sleeping in.
 Just so, the body of the child should not sag unsupported on an otherwise good mattress.
 The chest and hip position is important in maintaining a good sleeping posture.
 In its sleep, a child can easily slip into an unaligned, saggy posture.
 There are special cushioned Guides which can be used on their own.
-These guides are adjustable and elastic that can provide the necessary tension, like give a light pull at the pelvis region so that the hip does not sag lower than chest level.
+These guides are adjustable and elastic that can provide the necessary tension, like giving a light pull at the pelvis region so that the hip does not sag lower than chest level.
 The child gets the right support while having ample room for comfortable movement.

-The Air-flow Mattress is made from a special fibre which provides a free airflow promoting air circulation and keeping your child at a comfortable temperature.
+The Air-flow Mattress is made from a special fibre which provides free airflow promoting air circulation and keeping your child at a comfortable temperature.
 It is a cushioned mattress between your child and the Sleepform Mattress.
 The Air-flow Mattress must always be used when using the Sleepform Mattress.
-The elasticated Guides allow movement and have proven very popular where the children are finding the introduction of a sleep system challenging.
+The elasticated Guides allow movement and have proven very popular where children are finding the introduction of a sleep system challenging.
 You may choose to use two Chest and Hip Guides to support your child in a comfortable posture at the chest and pelvis.
 The cushioned Chest and Hip Guides contain the same special fibre as the Air-flow Mattress.
 This provides comfortable cushion support and prevents heat from building up.

 Leg, knee and ankle positioning

 Adequate support has to be provided to prevent issues related to leg positioning, abduction and adduction such as wind sweeping, frogging and scissoring.
 Windsweeping is a condition where the knees are knocked sideways affecting the pelvic region.
 Frogging is a condition where the knees are tucked inwards and scissoring is a condition where the knees and legs are crossed.
 Usually, cushioned pillows and guides are used to ensure the knees and legs are in their place.
 These can be used in any posture.
-However, parents need to ensure that the guides are realigned whenever the child shifts postures in its sleep.
+However, parents need to ensure that the guides are realigned whenever the child shifts postures in their sleep.

 Head and arm positioning